hsinyu-chen/Hcs.Extensions.OdataClient/README.md

 will give you `$orderby=a asc&$top=5&$skip=1`
 [{a=5},{a=4}]
 ### Select
-for reduce complexity of expression parser Select can only apply once to the query,select expression is only for generate odata $select/$expand,then lib compile thie expression for local projection use
+for reduce complexity of expression parser Select can only apply once to the query,select expression is only for generate odata $select/$expand,then lib compile thie expression for local projection use,lib will insert null check for you,so don't worry about null check.

 # Server side configuration for .net core
 ### Install package